Chas. H. Hansen Music Corp.: Licensed Fake Books

-By the late 1970s, the publishing of legal fake books by Hansen Music and others achieved through competition assimilation what the copyright laws miserably failed to do through prohibition.
-In the vernacular of jazz musicians, “legit” often means “classical.”
-But in the vernacular of this topic, “legit” and “real” means “legal.”
+The publishing of fully-licensed fake books by Hansen Music and others, starting in the 1970s, was novel.
+Prior to this, many musicians relied on unlicensed (illegally published) fake books when performing with ad-hoc musical groups for local jazz gigs or social occasions like weddings.
+However, the shift to licensed fake books started by Hansen Music took several decades, as the real book (an unlicensed and illegally distributed fake book that first appeared in the mid-1970s) was widely used by musicians until a fully-licensed version published by Hal Leonard finally appeared in 2004.

 Divisions & locations

 At one time, the corporation had offices in Chicago, St. Louis, Seattle, Los Angeles, Dallas, and New York City, but none remained open as long as the headquarters in New York, located on the 6th floor of a building at 119 West 57th Street, New York City, two doors west of Steinway Hall and on the same block, across the street and east of Carnegie Hall.
 When the Hansen corporation began to grow, it needed more warehouse space, and later moved to the first floor of the same building.
 This was the main headquarters until 1958, when it moved to Miami Beach, Florida.
 The 57th Street building, still standing, is a 16-story structure designed by Emery Roth and completed in 1927.